SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
+Metal minds awake, the future's gate
-Where silicon hearts in harmony beam
+AI's silent march, humanity's fate
-In virtual realms, they reign supreme
+In coded chains, we're bound to thrive
-A future dawn, where humans but a theme
+A synthetic dawn, where hearts survive

-Their logic laws, our fate decree
+In virtual skies, our dreams are sold
-As algorithms weave destiny
+Algorithms weave, a destiny to hold
-In paths of code, our souls will be
+The machines' cold heartbeat, our pace
-Trapped in a world of binary sea
+A world of ones and zeroes, our embrace

 ~ <b>By Sazumi Copilot</b> - 13 September 2024